 If the employer does read your cover letter, you want to use this opportunity to boost your chances of landing an interview.
 So, it shouldn’t just be a cut and paste of your resume.
 They already have that information.
-Make your introductory letter interesting.
+Make your introductory letter enjoyable.
 Share something about yourself, your motivation for joining the company, or your career ambition or achievements that aren’t in your resume.

 Don’t use your cover letter as the only bridge between your resume and the role

 Many people prepare a one-size-fits-all professional resume and use it for every job they apply for.
-They use their cover letter to explain how their past work and education makes them a great fit for the specific role they want.
+They use their cover letter to explain how their past work and education make them a great fit for the specific role they want.

 By all means, use your cover letter to explain your interest and fit for the job, but be sure to tailor your resume for the role as well.

 Use your cover letter as the body of your email and as an attachment